orbitalquark/textadept/doc/14_Appendix.md

 ## Curses Compatibility

-Textadept 5.5 beta introduced a curses version that can run in a terminal emulator.
-However, since curses is quite low-level in terms of graphics capability compared to GTK+, the curses version of Textadept lacks some features in its editing component Scintilla and in general:
+Textadept 5.5 beta introduced a curses version that is capable of running in a terminal emulator.
+However, it lacks some GUI features due to curses' non-existant graphics capabilities:

-* Any settings with alpha values are not supported.
+* No alpha values or transparency.
-* Autocompletion lists cannot show images (pixmap surfaces are not supported).
-  Instead, they show the first character in the string passed to [`buffer:register_image()`][].
+* No images in autocompletion lists.
+Instead, autocompletion lists show the first character in the string passed to [`buffer:register_image()`][].
-* Buffered and two-phase drawing is not supported.
-* Call tip arrows are not displayed (`surface->Polygon()` is not supported for drawing arrow shapes).
-* Caret settings like period, line style, and width are not supported (terminals use block carets with their own period definitions).
-* Code pages other than UTF-8 have not been tested and it is possible some curses implementations do not support them.
+* No buffered or two-phase drawing.
+* No arrows on call tips.
+* Carets cannot have a period, line style, or width.
-* Edge lines are not displayed properly (the line is drawn over by text lines).
+* Edge lines may be obscured by text.
-* Extra ascent and decent for lines is not supported.
+* Extra line ascent or descent renders improperly.
-* Fold lines are not supported (`surface->LineTo()` is not supported).
-* Indentation guides are not visible (pixmap surfaces are not supported).
-* Indicators other than `INDIC_ROUNDBOX` and `INDIC_STRAIGHTBOX` are not drawn (`surface->LineTo()` is not supported for drawing indicator shapes and pixmap surfaces are not supported).
-Translucent drawing and rounded corners are not supported either.
+* No fold lines.
+* No indentation guides.
+* No indicators other than `INDIC_ROUNDBOX` and `INDIC_STRAIGHTBOX`, although
+  neither has translucent drawing and `INDIC_ROUNDBOX` does not have rounded corners.
-* Insert mode caret is not drawn properly (no way to detect it from within `surface->FillRectangle()`).
+* Insert mode caret renders improperly.
-* Margins are overwritten by long lines when scrolling to the right.
+* When scrolling to the right, long lines overwrite margins.
-* Marker types other than `SC_MARK_CHARACTER` are not drawn (pixmap surfaces are not supported and `surface->LineTo()` is not supported for drawing marker shapes).
+* No marker symbols other than `SC_MARK_CHARACTER`.
-* Mouse interactions, cursor types, and hotspots are not supported.
+* No mouse interactions, cursor types, or hotspots.
-* Up to 16 colors are supported: black (`0x000000`), red (`0x800000`), green
+* Only up to 16 colors recognized: black (`0x000000`), red (`0x800000`), green
   (`0x008000`), yellow (`0x808000`), blue (`0x000080`), magenta (`0x800080`),
   cyan (`0x008080`), white (`0xC0C0C0`), light black (`0x404040`), light red
   (`0xFF0000`), light green (`0x00FF00`), light yellow (`0xFFFF00`), light blue
   (`0x0000FF`), light magenta (`0xFF00FF`), light cyan (`0x00FFFF`), and light
   white (`0xFFFFFF`).
-Even if your terminal uses a different color map, you must use these color values with Scintilla; unrecognized colors are set to white by default.
-For some terminals, you may need to set a lexer style's `bold` attribute in order to use the light color variant.
+Even if your terminal uses a different color map, you must use these color values; unrecognized colors default to white.
+For some terminals, you may need to set a lexer style's `bold` attribute to use the light color variant.
-* Scroll bars are not supported.
+* No scroll bars.
-* Some key sequences are not recognized by the terminal or have unexpected key
+* Not all key sequences recognized properly.
-* codes.
-* Some styles settings like font name, font size, and italic do not display properly (terminals use one only font, size and variant).
+* No style settings like font name, font size, or italics.
-* Viewing whitespace does not show the "Tab" character arrows (`surface->LineTo()` is not supported for drawing arrows).
-* Visual wrap flags are not supported (`surface->LineTo()` is not supported).
+* No tab character arrows when viewing whitespace.
+* No visual wrap flags.
-* X selections (primary and secondary) are not integrated into the clipboard.
+* No X selection, primary or secondary, integration with the clipboard.
-* Zoom is not supported (terminal font size is fixed).
+* No zoom.

 [`buffer:register_image()`]: api/buffer.html#buffer.register_image